lotabout/write-a-C-interpreter/tutorial/en/8-Expressions.md

 }
 ```

-For `++p` we need to access `p` twice: one for load the value, one for storing
+For `++p` we need to access `p` twice: once to load the value, once to store
 the incremented value, that's why we need to `PUSH` (①) it once.

-② deal with cases when `p` is pointer.
+② deals with cases when `p` is pointer.

 ## Binary Operators

-Now we need to deal with the precedence of operators.
-We will scan to the
+Now we need to deal with operators' precedence.
+We will scan to the right of
-right of current operator, until one that has **the same or lower** precedence
+the current operator, until one that has **the same or lower** precedence than
-than the current operator is met.
+the current operator is met.

 Let's recall the tokens that we've defined, they are order by their
 precedences from low to high.
-That mean `Assign` is the lowest and `Brak`(`[`)
+That means `Assign` is the lowest and `Brak`(`[`)
 is the highest.

 ```c